fivetran/dbt_zuora_source/README.md

 <details><summary>Expand to view configurations</summary>

 ### Passing Through Additional Fields
 This package includes all source columns defined in the macros folder.
 You can add more columns using our pass-through column variables.
 These variables allow for the pass-through fields to be aliased (`alias`) and casted (`transform_sql`) if desired, but not required.
-Datatype casting is configured via a sql snippet within the `transform_sql` key.
-You may add the desired sql while omitting the `as field_name` at the end and your custom pass-though fields will be casted accordingly.
+Data type casting is configured via a SQL snippet within the `transform_sql` key.
+You may add the desired SQL while omitting the `as field_name` at the end and your custom pass-though fields will be casted accordingly.
 Use the below format for declaring the respective pass-through variables:

 ```yml
 vars: